1970's: From a Grassroots Movement to a Nonprofit Agency

 1980's: An Era of Program Development

-Brothers Redevelopment, the 1980's will forever be characterized by the creation of many of the agency's popular programs that remain in place today - from property management to housing counseling.
+For Brothers Redevelopment, the 1980's will forever be characterized by the creation of many of the agency's popular programs that remain in place today - from property management to housing counseling.

-During the early 1980's, Brothers made the transition from housing refurbishment to housing provision with its purchase and redevelopment of Edgewater Plaza - an 84-unit, federally subsidized senior housing complex located in a west Denver suburb.
+During the early 1980s, Brothers made the transition from housing refurbishment to housing provision with its purchase and redevelopment of Edgewater Plaza - an 84-unit, federally subsidized senior housing community located in a west Denver suburb.
 By the end of the decade, the agency would add another 150 units of affordable housing that would make available to a growing number of seniors residing along the Front Range.

 1990s: Partnerships are Paramount to the Organization’s Success